WEGC Supported Learning Class

 The student attends the chosen setting one day per week, at varying times to ensure they have a good expectation of the routines and activities that will occur the following year.
 Teachers and therapists will ensure that all relevant information is handed over to staff.

-Living Plus - Day base for people with very high needs
+- Living Plus - Day base for people with very high needs.
+Team Leader

 For more information about Supported Learning at Wellington East Girls’ College please contact: